blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiaigent_backend_TDD_phase1.md

         *   Test interaction with a mock Web Backend API.
     *   **E2E Tests (Potentially manual initially, or using Twilio Dev Phone/APIs):**
         *   Full call flow from an actual phone call through Twilio -> AI Agent -> Gemini -> Twilio.
-        *   Verify call recording upload and metadata posting to (a test instance of) the Web Backend.
+        *   Verify call recording URL extraction and metadata posting to (a instance of) the Web Backend.
     *   **Code Coverage:** Aim for >85%.
     *   Use `pytest-asyncio` for testing async code.